-A core function of the Organization is to enhance market transparency by providing Members and third parties with easy access to accurate and comprehensive statistical data, and high quality analytics related to the world coffee economy to the benefit of all stakeholders in the coffee supply chain, including decision-makers responsible for coffee policy.
+A core function of the Organization is to be the world's most respected coffee statistical authority, enhancing market transparency by providing Members and third parties with easy access to accurate and comprehensive statistical data, and high quality analytics related to the world coffee economy to the benefit of all stakeholders in the coffee supply chain, including decision-makers responsible for coffee policy.
 This function can be accomplished by improving the quality of the statistics and economic analysis produced by the Organization.
 It should be noted, however, that the quality of the Organization's statistical work depends heavily on data submitted by Members.

-A - Priority actions to improve data collection
+A - Priority actions to improve raw data collection, storage and handling

-- Identify reasons for poor compliance with data submission requirements by Member countries. - Address constraints resulting in poor compliance by Member countries (e.g. capacitybuilding in Member countries and streamlining processes related to data submission) - Identify alternative sources of data and explore a wider range of sources of information when gaps appear in the Organization's statistical coverage. - Promote public-private partnerships to enhance the collection of data on certified coffees (organic coffee, specialty coffee, fair trade coffee, etc.). - Submit to the Statistics Committee periodic reports on compliance with the ICO's Rules on Statistics.
+- Identify reasons for poor compliance with data submission requirements by Member countries. - Address constraints resulting in poor compliance by Member countries (e.g. capacitybuilding in Member countries and streamlining processes related to data submission) - Reinforce the linkage to national statistics institutions in charge of data collection and, where necessary, identify alternative sources of data and explore a wider range of sources of information when gaps appear in the Organization's statistical coverage. - Promote public-private partnerships to enhance the collection of data on certified coffees (organic coffee, specialty coffee, fair trade coffee, etc.). - Establish a robust approach with commonly agreed framework and indicators for assessing and improving the adequacy of the statistical data collected by the ICO to ensure: - Quality (timely, accurate, consistent). - Comprehensiveness (relevance of variables collected). - Ascertain and address the needs and priorities of Members and subscribers. - Improve data management (e.g. upgrade IT solutions for data management and related internal processes) in order to increase efficiency of data input, handling, storage, and dissemination. - Engage with experts from the private and public sectors to review and, if appropriate, address discrepancies in ICO statistical data.

-B - Priority actions to improve data input and management
+B - Priority actions to disseminate statistical data and analytics